mtrevisan/HunLinter/CONTRIBUTING.md

 * You may ask for minor changes ("nitpicks"), but consider whether they are really blockers to merging: try to err on the side of "approve, with comments".
 * *ALL PULL REQUESTS* should be covered by a test: either by a previously-failing test, an existing test that covers the entire functionality of the submitted code, or new tests to verify any new/changed behavior.<br>
   All tests must also pass and follow established conventions.
 Test coverage should not drop, unless the specific case is considered reasonable by maintainers.
-* Please make sure you're familiar with the code or documentation being updated, unless it's a minor change (spellchecking, minor formatting, etc).<br>
+* Please make sure you're familiar with the code or documentation being updated, unless it's a minor change (spellchecking, minor formatting, etc.).<br>
   You may @mention another project member who you think is better suited for the review, but still provide a non-approving review of your own.
 * Be extra kind: people who submit code/doc contributions are putting themselves in a pretty vulnerable position, and have put time and care into what they've done (even if that's not obvious to you!) -- always respond with respect, be understanding, but don't feel like you need to sacrifice your standards for their sake, either.